asael697/varstan/README.md

 #> ma[ 2 ] ~ beta (form1 =  2.5 , form2 =  2.5 )
 ```

-To see more details of the avaliable priors and the model structure see
+To see more details of the available priors and the model structure see
 the vignettes *Use\_prior* and *arima\_models*, respectively.

-### Estimation and parameter diagnositc
+### Estimation and parameter diagnostic

 Fitting the personalized model defined above, is as simple as call the
 varstan function, it will estimate the posterior sample using a
 Hamiltonian montecarlo implemented using the NUTS algorithm in the rstan
 package.
 In varstan function you can choose the number of chains, the
 total amount of iterations for each chain, the iterations in the warm-up
-face, and the adapt delta of the alogrithm.
+face, and the adapt delta of the algorithm.

-In this example a hmc is run with 1 chain of 2000 iterations
+In this example a HMC is run with 1 chain of 2000 iterations

 ``` r
 sfit = varstan(model1,chains = 1,iter = 2000)